 The Making of the Levis® Jean Legend

 Levi's Jeans have forever been an essential wardrobe piece - from miners, cowboys, movie stars, and musicians, to our casual Fridays and date night jean ensembles.
-Levis® empowers you to wear your Levi's Jeans your way.
+Levis® empowers you to wear your jeans your way.

 Levis® started from humble beginnings.
 In 1853, nearing the end of the California Gold Rush, German immigrant Levi Strauss moved to San Francisco.
 There, Strauss helped his sister & her husband, Fanny & David Stern, with their dry goods business.
 Eventually, Levi Strauss tried his hand at his own wholesale company, which he named Levi Strauss.
 Ultimately, David Stern joined Strauss' wholesale business.
 The Levi Strauss Company sold many dry goods, but invested heavily in production of the denim work pant.
 The wholesale business focused on the needs of miners, other merchants, and peddlers.

-Even through the popularity of Levi's Leans, Levi Strauss continued with his wholesale dry goods business.
-After Levi Strauss' death in 1902, sons of David & Fanny Stern took over the Levi Strauss & Co.® business.
+Even through the popularity of Levi's Jeans, Levi Strauss continued with his wholesale dry goods business.
+After his death in 1902, sons of David & Fanny Stern took over the Levi Strauss & Co.® business.

-Throughout the 1900's & 2000's, though Levis® endured tough times - the 1906 earthquake & fire, World War II, and economic down-turns - the Levi® jeans company has continued to produce quality products and create great ideas, such as Levi's Denim jean jackets; Red Tab Levi's Jeans & clothing; men's, women's, & kids' Levi's® clothing; and the development of the assigned Levi's® jeans numbers, which we all associate with our favorite Levi's Jeans - such as Levis® 501 Jeans, Levis® 517 Jeans, & Levis® 527 Jeans.
+Throughout the 1900's & 2000's, though Levis® endured tough times - the 1906 earthquake & fire, World War II, and economic down-turns - the Levi® jeans company has continued to produce quality products and create great ideas, such as denim jean jackets; Red Tab Levi's Jeans & clothing; men's, women's, & kids' Levi's® clothing; and the development of the assigned Levi's® Jeans numbers, which we all associate with our favorite pair of jeans - such as Levis® 501 Jeans, Levis® 517 Jeans, & Levis® 527 Jeans.

 For long over a century, Levi's Jeans company has continued to grow and evolve with their loyal customers.
-The Levi's Jeans fan base has kept Levis® at the top, & the true "First Name in Denim."
+Their fan base has kept Levis® at the top, & the true "First Name in Denim."